 This series of articles looks at various sources which have been claimed to represent bowed string instruments, but have been rejected.
 Some of these examples are quite well known, and others more obscure.
 In all cases we seek to explain the reasons why the source does not appear in the iconography database.

 Mentioned in an article in 1991 following archaeological excavations, this source is said to be one of the earliest sources of bowing.
-But does it really represent bowing or is there another explanation?
+Does it really represent bowing or is there another explanation?
 Barry Pearce re-evaluates the source and presents a new identification.